gomeslucasm/gomeslucasm/README.md

 My name is Lucas Gomes, and I'm from Brazil (🇧🇷).
 I've been using Matlab for my undergraduation engineering works since 2016.
-Actually I'm start to use Python for engineering things and study Machine Learning and Web Programming. work as a Front End Engineer at Nubank and have my YouTube Channel where I make it as my personal lab, sharing many stuff there every week :)
+Actually I'm start to use Python for engineering things and study Machine Learning and Web Programming.

 <ul align = 'center' >